awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 #### [ macOS ]

 **Important**
 The current release is a release candidate\.
-To install the release candidate, you must download an archive file for your operating system from [https://github\.com/weaveworks/eksctl/releases/tag/0\.15\.0\-rc\.1](https://github.com/weaveworks/eksctl/releases/tag/0.15.0-rc.1), extract `eksctl`, and then execute it, rather than using the numbered steps below\.
+To install the release candidate, you must download an archive file from [https://github\.com/weaveworks/eksctl/releases/download/0\.15\.0\-rc\.2/eksctl\_Darwin\_amd64\.tar\.gz](https://github.com/weaveworks/eksctl/releases/download/0.15.0-rc.2/eksctl_Darwin_amd64.tar.gz), extract `eksctl`, and then execute it, rather than using the numbered steps below\.

 **To install or upgrade `eksctl` on macOS using Homebrew**